 Assign a Template to a Mock Service

-- In the Actions column, click the icon for Assign Mock Service Template from this Mock Service:
+- Navigate to a Mock Service and in the Actions column, click the icon for Assign Mock Service Template from this Mock Service:

 - Select the Template to assign and click Apply.